Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/environments_file.md

 # Environments file

+The environments file is a YAML file used to define to which environment(s) to deploy configurations.

-Environments are defined in the environments.yaml consisting of the environment url and the name of the environment variable to use for the API token.
+In the file, you declare the environment url and the name of the environment variable to use for the API token.

-Deployment could be done a single environment or several environments defined in the environments.yaml file.
+Deployment can be done on a single environment or on several environments.

-A environment yaml file structure is of the form:
+Here is an example of the structure of an environments file:

 ```yaml title="environments.yaml"
 foo: